 RankBrain is the third most important ranking factor in Google.
-And this guide describes everything we need to know about the Google RankBrain algorithm.
+This guide covers everything you need to know about the Google RankBrain algorithm.

 Google RankBrain Guide Content:

-CHAPTER 3: Keyword Analysis, in the World of RankBrain
+- Keyword Analysis in the World of RankBrain

 Chapter 1: What is Google RankBrain?

-RankBrain is a machine learning (AI) algorithm used by Google to sort search results, but it also helps process and understand search queries.
+RankBrain is a machine learning (AI) algorithm used by Google to sort search results and better understand search queries.

 Why is RankBrain different?